roboscienceorg/book/source/Motion/DriveSystems.rst

 additionally rotate in place if the axle is allowed to rotate out :math:`45^\circ` or more.

+.. _`fig:fmotion`:
 .. figure:: MotionFigures/motion.*
    :width: 60%
    :align: center

    The forward motion curves.
 Left: traditional Dubins Car.
-Right: forward motion of the DDD vehicle.[fig:fmotion]
+Right: forward motion of the DDD vehicle.

 For the DDD design, using the bicycle approximation, the radius of curvature is given as a function of the maximum axle rotation and the